Buying a car from a dealership: 20 car buying secrets that dealers don't want you to know

 Our top tips and tricks for buying a car to save you money, hassle and time

 Thinking about buying a new or used car?
 Cars are often one of the most expensive items we buy – second only to our homes.
 This is likely to mean you don’t do it very often and it can be daunting if you are unprepared.
-That’s why it pays to do your research before you so much as step into a dealership.
+It pays to do your research and there is a skill to knowing how to buy a car before you step into a dealership.

-Here we’ve put together a list of 20 tips and tricks for buying a car from a dealership.
+Here we’ve put together a list of 20 tips for buying a new or used car from a dealership.
 Dealers want to extract as much money from you as possible, and they’ve got a long list of tactics to help them do so.
 Some are obvious – everyone’s run into an overzealous salesperson at some point in their lives – but others aren’t as clear if you’re not in the know.

 While you don’t need to know exactly what car you want to buy, it helps to have a few ideas on what to look for before you start the process or even visit a dealership - especially if you’re buying a used car.
 Think about your lifestyle: are you in need of something practical and family friendly, like a hatchback or SUV, or would you prefer a sporty saloon or coupe instead?